johnae/relativity/README.md

 And is less often used since it's assumed in a where.

-There's also Not which is a reserved keyword.
-For now both of the below do the same thing.
+There's also Not which is a reserved keyword, but that has been made into a getter which can be used lowercase.
+For now both of the below do the same thing:

 Using title case: